 What does "14-2" mean?

 Make sure that you can answer these types of questions with confidence, using your answers to highlight what sets you apart as a candidate.
 Remember that how you answer interview questions can be just as important as the answers themselves.

 The typical advice for trade job interview attire is to go business casual, so leave the jeans and work boots at home.
 For men, business casual might mean a nice pair of slacks, a buttoned shirt, and clean, polished shoes.
 For women, slacks and a professional business top are advisable.
-This is not a time for a formal suit, but do present yourself as organized and with an attention to detail.
+This is not a time for a formal suit, but do present yourself as organized and with attention to detail.
 Your interviewer will notice and assume that you put the same care into your work.

 In addition to job-specific interview questions, you will also be asked more general questions about your employment history, education, strengths, weaknesses, achievements, goals, and plans.
-Although these questions are usually used as a warm-up, it is good practice to have the right answers memorized so that you can make a good impression even before you get to the more technical question when they arise.
+Although these questions are usually used as a warm-up, it’s a good idea to practice answering them before your interview, so that you can make a good impression even before you get to the more technical questions.